The Fitbit Charge 5 and Whoop 4.0 are two wearables that want to become your ultimate health and fitness companion.

 The Whoop 4.0 works on a subscription model, which gets you the device and access to the Whoop app.
-That costs $18/£18 a month with a down payment of $324/£324.
+Whoop just cut its prices, so its 24 month subscription now costs:

 We'll start by saying that these are two of the most comfortable fitness trackers we've worn, and they're comfortable enough to wear day and night and during exercise.

-The Charge 5 is the slimmer of the two and crucially, does have a colour touchscreen display to show off stats and other key features.
-There is an always-on display mode as well, if you prefer to have that screen alive at all times.
+The Charge 5 is the slimmer of the two and crucially, does have a color touchscreen display to show off stats and other key features.
+There is an always-on display mode as well if you prefer to have that screen alive at all times.

-You can swap out the bands connected to the aluminium case and Fitbit offers a vast range of different straps if you prefer something a little more formal or stylish.
+You can swap out the bands connected to the aluminum case and Fitbit offers a vast range of different straps if you prefer something a little more formal or stylish.

-While it's not quite as svelte as Fitbit's cheaper Luxe tracker, the Charge 5 looks good, is fit for showering and swimming, though we'd have preferred to have at least on physical button here.
+While it's not quite as svelte as Fitbit's cheaper Luxe tracker, the Charge 5 looks good, and is fit for showering and swimming, though we'd have preferred to have at least one physical button here.

-As a package, it's waterproof up to 50 metres and the supplied battery charging pack is also waterproof, letting you wear it in the shower while it's doing its charging business.
+As a package, it's waterproof up to 50 meters and the supplied battery charging pack is also waterproof, letting you wear it in the shower while it's doing its charging business.

 You can change up the knitted bands for a different look and Whoop does give you scope to move its sensor to different parts of the body via bicep straps and garments like boxer shorts and compression tops.
 You'll have to wait to get your 30-day baseline data first though before you can start wearing it in additional garments.

-There's no denying that the Whoop look fantastic and the ability to wear it on other parts of the body, which could also improve accuracy are big positives here.
+There's no denying that the Whoop looks fantastic and the ability to wear it on other parts of the body, which could also improve accuracy are big positive here.
 You just have to get on board with not having a screen and checking in on your data in the app to gauge your progress.